HiPerCoRe/KTT/README.md

 The prerequisites to build KTT are:

 * [premake5](https://premake.github.io/download.html)
-* C++11 compiler, for example:
+* C++14 compiler, for example:
+    - Clang 3.4 or newer
-    - GCC 4.7.0 or newer
+    - GCC 5.1 or newer
-    - MSVC 14.0 (Visual Studio 2015) or newer
+    - MSVC 19.0 (Visual Studio 2015) or newer
 * OpenCL library, supported SDKs are:
-    - NVIDIA CUDA SDK
     - AMD APP SDK
-    - Intel OpenCL SDK
+    - Intel SDK for OpenCL
+    - NVIDIA CUDA Toolkit

 Building KTT
 ------------